jinchao-chen/disaster_response/README.md

 - [Figure Eight](https://www.figure-eight.com) provided the prelabeled tweets and text messages used for model training
 - The outline of the project is set up by [Udacity](https://www.udacity.com)

+## Futures
+Areas to further optimize in the future:

+- Improve visualizations to the web app.
+- Based on the categories that the ML algorithm classifies text into, advise some organizations to connect to.
+- Customize the design of the web app.
+- Deploy the web app to a cloud service provider.
+- Improve the efficiency of the code in the ETL and ML pipeline.
+- Optimize the model to better handle imbalanced input

 ## Contact
 [Jinchao Chen](tjuchenjinchao@gmail.com)